 How could the world be freed from the terrible dilemma of conflict, on the one hand, and psychological and social dissolution, on the other?
 The answer was this: through the elevation and development of the individual, and through the willingness of everyone to shoulder the burden of Being and to take the heroic path.
 We must each adopt as much responsibility as possible for individual life, society and the world.
 We must each tell the truth and repair what is in disrepair and break down and recreate what is old and outdated.
 It is in this manner that we can and must reduce the suffering that poisons the world.
 It’s asking a lot.
 It’s asking for everything.
 (Peterson, 2018, p. xxxiii)

 Peterson’s Unique View on the Psychology of Religious Values

-At the 2016 Meaning Conference, Peterson (2016) already stressed the danger of nihilism and totalitarianism following the destruction of traditional religious values by rationalism and empiricism.
-He pointed out that neither a return to the past, nor individualist heroism in creating meaning and value is the proper solution.
+At the 2016 Meaning Conference, Peterson (2016) had already stressed the danger of nihilism and totalitarianism following the destruction of traditional religious values by rationalism and empiricism.
+He pointed out that neither a return to the past, nor individualistic heroism in creating meaning and value is the proper solution.
 Instead, he proposed an alternative approach based on the intersection of nature, culture, and individuals.